FII and DII Data Live

 • Focus on local knowledge: DIIs have a deeper understanding of the Indian economy and local companies, allowing them to make informed investment decisions based on specific market dynamics.

+Overall, both FIIs and DIIs play complementary roles in the share market.
 FIIs bring in fresh capital and global insights, while DIIs provide stability and mobilise domestic savings.
 Their combined activity contributes to a more vibrant and efficient market, benefiting investors and the economy.

 How to Use FII and DII?

 • The NSE website updates FII and DII statistics daily.
-A retail investor can keep track of FII and DII actions, such as the securities they buy and sell.
+A retail investor can keep track of NSE FII DII data

 • The FII and DII data may be read using the Buy and Sell values, however it is preferable to focus on the net value.
 This will assist you make the greatest stock selection possible.
 If the net value of an FII or DII is positive, they have made a net buy; if it is negative, they have sold it.